zapier/visual-builder/docs/_quickstart/introduction.md

 If you haven't used Zapier before, sign up for a free [Zapier](https://zapier.com/){:target="_blank"} account and check our [Zapier Getting Started guide](https://zapier.com/learn/zapier-quick-start-guide/ ){:target="_blank"} to learn the basics about using Zapier.

 Then follow this guide to learn how to create an example GitHub integration in 15 minutes or less with Zapier Platform UI.
-Explore Zapier's core features, learn how to add basic authentication, triggers, and actions to an integration, and build a working integration.
+Explore Zapier's core features, learn how to add OAuth v2 authentication, triggers, and actions to an integration, and build a working integration.
 You'll then be ready to use Zapier Visual Builder to make an integration for your app.

 Let's get started.